 “Hmm hmm heh,” he said, shaking his head as his lip curled in amusement.
 “Au contraire, Miss Granger.
-I would think you must feel very comfortable here… in the dungeons… with me.
-After all, you are the same Hermione Granger who, on more than one occasion, concocted a plan to procure accommodations in my quarters.”
+I would think you must feel very comfortable here…in the dungeons…with me.
+After all, you are the same Hermione Granger who, on more than one occasion, concocted a scheme to procure accommodations in my quarters.”
 Professor Snape cocked one eyebrow and gave her a knowing look.

-Hermione felt her cheeks glowing.
+Hermione felt her cheeks burn.
 He had some nerve to say that she had plotted to spend the night in his rooms.

 Hermione straightened up in her chair, head held high, took a deep breath, and responded, “I did no such thing,” she replied.
 Then a little voice in her head said, ‘Or did you?’

 Snape stared into her eyes for a moment, and Hermione feared he might be hearing her thoughts.
 She swallowed but did not break eye contact.

 The professor cocked an eyebrow and said knowingly, “So you say.”
 Then he raised his glass and downed the contents, leaned back in his chair, and called, “Elf, you may serve.”